Ryu sharp into 7th, Semien homers as Blue Jays top Yanks 7-3

 “He’s in a good head space,” Boone said before the game.
 “There’s no question he was down yesterday when we first talked in my office.
 Just struggling.”

 Giancarlo Stanton, mired in an 0-for-16 skid, got the Yankees within 6-3 on a two-run single off Jordan Romero in the eighth.
-With Hicks batting against Julian Merryweather with two on and two outs, Gary Sánchez got caught between first and second after a pitch in the dirt and was tagged out in a rundown.
+With Hicks batting against closer Julian Merryweather with two on and two outs, Gary Sánchez got caught between first and second after a pitch in the dirt and was tagged out in a rundown.

 Bo Bichette put Toronto ahead 7-3 with an eighth-inning sacrifice fly